 The ABC’s Of An Assignment For The Benefit Of Creditors

-What Is An Assignment for the Benefit of Creditors In Washington?
+Assignment for the Benefit of Creditors In Washington

-Simply stated – an Assignment for the Benefit of Creditors grants a power of attorney from the party making the assignment (the “Assignor”) to that party’s chosen representative (the “Assignee”).
+Simply stated – an Assignment for the Benefit of Creditors assigns the assets and liabilities of the party making the assignment (the “Assignor”) to that party’s chosen representative (the “Assignee”).
 The Assignee then administers those assets for the benefit of creditors as the holder of a power of attorney from the Assignor.

 The Regional Background of Assignments for the Benefit of Creditors